rizdaprasetya/mt-alt-doc/en/technical-reference/docs-changelog.md

 <!-- #### Unreleased

+- improve 3DS failure related FAQ wording to be more descriptive
 - improve Snap overview description which was not so descriptive
 - improve wording on sandbox credential notice
 -->